mervatkheir/CSEN1095-Data-Engineering/README.md

-# data-engineering
+# CSEN1095 Data Engineering

-Material and notebooks for the Data Engineering course @ the GUC
+This repository contains material, notebooks, and datasets for the Data Engineering course @ the GUC.
+Most of the material is taken from public repositories, with links to the sources provided for reference and credit.